rosedu/site/partners/index.markdown

 # Sponsors and Partners

-Our activities are supported by our sponsors and partners; we are happy and thankful of their actively helping us fulfill our mission.
+Our activities are supported by our sponsors and partners; we are happy and thankful for their actively helping us fulfill our mission.
 We are proud to have their names on our site; for our industry partners we also use this page for their job openings, as we value their business and engineering culture.

 ### [Faculty of Automatic Control and Computers](http://acs.pub.ro/)